Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Oceanside

-As the northernmost beach town in San Diego county, Oceanside doesn’t always get the credit it deserves.
+As the northernmost beach town in the county, Oceanside doesn’t always get the credit it deserves.
 Besides long stretches of flat sandy beaches, there are tons of things to do in Oceanside.

-Oceanside has swoon-worthy hotels, tons of local bars and restaurants, a charming downtown area that keeps expanding, and contains institutions such as the California Surf Museum.
+Oceanside has swoon-worthy hotels, tons of local bars and restaurants, and a charming downtown area that keeps expanding.
+You’ll find institutions such as the California Surf Museum.

 Be sure to visit the centerpiece of the town, the Oceanside Pier.
 It’s the longest wooden pier on the west coast of the U.S., and it has Ruby’s Diner perched on the end.

 🍽️ Must Try Restaurant: Wrench and Rodent, one of my favorite sushi restaurants in San Diego, is in Oceanside.
-In addition to traditional rolls and fantastic special rolls, they also make wonderful vegan rolls
+In addition to traditional rolls and fantastic special rolls, they also make wonderful vegan rolls.
+For more, see my list of favorite Oceanside restaurants.

 Carlsbad